 - Patients under age 21 can use medical marijuana with a doctor's recommendation (and parent's consent if under 18).
 Recreational marijuana use is limited to adults age 21 and older.

-To help you understand them, our California criminal defense attorneys answer the following questions, below.
+To help you better understand California's medical marijuana laws, our California criminal defense attorneys answer the following questions, below.

 1. What is California's “Compassionate Use” Act?

 The CUA was passed into law by voter approval of California's Proposition 215.Its provisions are set forth in California Health and Safety Code 11362.5 and subsequent sections.